junaidsj/Uzumaki-Naruto/README.md

-# 🌀 Naruto Character Battle Game
+# 🌀 Naruto Character Battle Game-

 ## 📌 Project Overview
 The **Naruto Character Battle Game** is a console-based application that lets users add Naruto characters, view their details, and battle them against each other.
 Each character has a randomly generated power level, and the battle results depend on the power comparison between characters.